 To eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 A world without Alzheimer’s

 Last year was a great success, and we can’t do it again without your help.
 The Walks take place during September and October, so please follow the link below to the Walk Volunteer Sign-up Page and find the Walk you’d like to volunteer for in your area.
 Volunteers help with event set-up, clean-up, route monitoring, refreshments, greeting, and advocacy.
 This is a great opportunity for groups, clubs, organizations, students, families and individuals.
-Thank you!